MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 # Live Share Capabilities

-For complete API-level documentation, please visit the Live Share [API reference docs](https://www.github.com/microsoft/live-share-sdk).
+For complete API-level documentation, please visit the Live Share [API reference docs](https://livesharesdk.z5.web.core.windows.net/).

 Live Share can be added to your meeting extension's side panel and stage contexts with minimal effort.
 Let's start with the basics.

 > [!Note]
 > At this time, only scheduled meetings are supported and all participants must be on the meeting calendar.
 Support for other meeting types are coming soon.

-## Register Live Share RSC permission
+## Register RSC permissions

 To enable Live Share for your meeting extension, you must first add the following RSC permissions into your app manifest: